 No time to exercise?
 Think again!
 As our kids head back to school, we’re squeezing more than ever into our hectic schedules.
 But you can work in plenty of physical activity for the whole family — simply by walking more.
 No other form of exercise is as easy, convenient and inexpensive.
 All you need is a pair of shoes and the will to get up and move.

-“Walking has the lowest dropout rate and the lowest injury rate of any exercise,” notes Tutor Time's health advisor Dr. James Douglas Campbell.
+“Walking has the lowest dropout rate and the lowest injury rate of any exercise,” notes La Petite Academy’s health advisor Dr. James Douglas Campbell.
 “It can help control weight, build healthy muscles, bones, joints and improve your mood.
-And just walking 30-60 minutes a day will improve anyone's overall health.”
+And just walking 30-60 minutes a day will improve anyone’s overall health.”